UoM-Data-Science-Platforms/gm-sde/projects/036 - Heald (weight gain)/README.md

 ### HbA1c

 A patient's HbA1c as recorded via clinical code and value.
 This code set only includes codes that are accompanied by a value (`1003671000000109 - Haemoglobin A1c level`).
-It does not include codes that indicate a patient's BMI (`165679005 - Haemoglobin A1c (HbA1c) less than 7%`) without giving the actual value.
+It does not include codes that indicate a patient's HbA1c (`165679005 - Haemoglobin A1c (HbA1c) less than 7%`) without giving the actual value.

 **NB: This code set is intended to indicate a patient's HbA1c.
 If you need to know whether a HbA1c was recorded then please use v1 of the code set.**
 #### Prevalence log